 What is a Corneal Transplant?

-A keratoprosthesis is a plastic, artificial cornea that is an option in eyes that are not ideal candidates for a corneal transplant.
+- The Boston Type 1 Keratoprosthesis (Kpro) is a full thickness artificial cornea transplant that treats severe corneal disease by replacing all layers of the cornea.
+This is an option in eyes that are not candidates for a conventional PKP.

 Causes a progressive thinning of the cornea that distorts the corneal surface.
 The result is blurry vision from irregular astigmatism.
 Keratoconus is usually treated with contact lenses, but may require surgery when more advanced.